anu-varshini11/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ![output](./distance.png)

 ### RESULT:
-Thus, the program runs successfully.
+Thus, the program runs successfully and the distance between the two points is calculated.